nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 Here we're capturing
 the email and password into `user_params`, and creating a `User` changeset using it.

-I've skipped the part
+We will need to create
+the `Blog.Registration` module
-where we persist the user
+to save the user to database.
-if the changeset is valid.
 We'll come back to that later.
 First, let's take care
 of adding validations
-and handling the case
-where the chageset is invalid.
+to the `User` model.

 ## Validating and persisting `User`